-The Moon exerts a powerful influence on the Earth and mankind.
-The gravitational attraction of the Moon is at the origin of the tides.
-Since three-quarters of the human body is composed of water, it only seems logical that we too are impacted by the Moon’s phases.
-How exactly are you influenced by this impressive phenomenon?
+Here, we are dealing with a very influential star, so much so, that the gravitational attraction of the Moon is at the origin of the tides.
+Now, since three-quarters of the human body is composed of water, it only seems logical that we too are impacted by the Moon’s phases.

 Over the period of a month, the Moon goes through 4 phases.
 Each phase has an impact on our emotions and state of mind.